ALASdoo/alasdoo_com_v2/content/english/articles/how-to-incorporate-QA-into-software-development-process.md

 Incorporating QA into the software development process helps create a more reliable and trustworthy product.
 Users are more likely to trust a product that is bug&#8209;free, doesn’t crash, and is meticulous about privacy and data security.

-{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/customer-satisfaction.jpg" alt="Two smiling young women using an app on the laptop and drinking tea and coffee in a caffee shop." >}}
+{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/customer-satisfaction.jpg" alt="Two smiling young women using an app on the laptop and drinking tea and coffee in a coffee shop." >}}

 Customer satisfaction is the key.
 When the end user is satisfied, he is likely to share his feelings with others, thus bringing you more users.